sophiapobre/emotionary/README.md

 ### Running tests on Docker
 1. Clone this repo and add the `.env` file to the root directory
-2. If you would like to run the test suite separately:
+2. To run the test suite separately:
    ```bash
    docker compose up --build test
    ```